Analyzing Infrastructure LiDAR Placement with Realistic LiDAR Simulation Library: Related Work

 \textbf{LiDAR placement.} Previous research on LiDAR placement mainly focused on the optimization placement of Surround LiDAR for autonomous driving.
 To tackle the surrounding LiDAR placement problem for autonomous driving, Ma et al. \cite{ma2021perception} proposed a new method based on Bayesian theory conditional entropy to evaluate vehicle sensor configuration.
-Liu et al. \cite{liu2019should} proposed a bionic index volume to the surface ratio (VSR) to achieve the optimal LiDAR configuration problem of maximizing utility.
+Liu et al. \cite{liu2019should} proposed a bionic index - volume to the surface ratio (VSR) to achieve the optimal LiDAR configuration problem of maximizing utility.
 Dybedal et al. \cite{dybedal2017optimal} used the mixed integer linear programming method to solve the problem of finding the best placement position of 3D sensors.
 Hu et al. \cite{hu2022investigating} proposed a method for optimizing the placement of vehicle-borne LiDAR and compared the perceptual performance effects of many traditional schemes.
 Kim et al. \cite{kim2019placement} studied how to increase the number of point clouds in a specific area and reduce the dead zone as much as possible.
-However, the default LiDAR simulation module in existing simulators cannot simulate the characteristics of different types of LiDAR (e.g., Solid State LiDAR, Risley Prism LiDAR) and physical phenomena such as motion distortion, which will result in a significant gap between the simulated data and the real data.
-Moreover, most of the LiDAR placement methods for vehicles only consider the translation of the position, which rarely considers the rotation, i.e., the transformation of the Euler angle.
-Therefore, the LiDAR placement methods for vehicles are not applicable to infrastructure LiDAR placement problems.
+However, existing works rarely consider the impact of different scanning technology routes of LiDAR on the placement problem.
+They only consider the placement problem of Surround LiDAR, while ignoring the placement problem of Solid State LiDAR, and Risley Prism LiDAR.
+Moreover, most of the LiDAR placement methods for the vehicle only consider the translation of the position and rarely consider the rotation, in other words, the transformation of the Euler angle.
+Because changing the placement position is more costly for infrastructure LiDAR placement problems, rotation transformation is crucial to the placement of infrastructure LiDARs.
+Therefore, the LiDAR placement methods for vehicles are often not applicable to Infrastructure LiDAR placement problems.
+Using the original LiDAR physical model of the simulation framework means that the gap between the scanning models, physical characteristics such as LiDAR motion distortion, and ghosting object effect between the real LiDAR and the LiDAR that comes with the simulation library are ignored, which will affect the persuasiveness of the final conclusion in the real environment.